scholarsportal/Dataverse-Data-Explorer/README.md

 # Dataverse-Data-Explorer

+**Note: This version of the Data Explorer is no longer updated and will eventually be archived.
+A new version of this tool is available in [the dataverse-data-explorer-v2 repository](https://github.com/scholarsportal/dataverse-data-explorer-v2).**

 The Data Explorer provides a graphical user interface (GUI) which lists the variables in a tabular data file and allows users to search, chart, and conduct cross tabulation analysis.

 This stand-alone component is built to complement [The Dataverse Project](http://dataverse.org/).
 The Data Explorer is integrated as part of the dataset.xhtml and file.xhtml pages, revealing an **Explore** button for tabular data files upon installation.